nordic16/cmus-cheat-sheet/README.md

 If not, make sure cmus is installed through the command ```cmus --version```.

-Congratulations, you've just installed cmus!
-Now it's time for an overview of how it works!
+If so, congratulations!
+Feel free to jump to the next section.

 # Overview
-cmus has several features, such as music filtering, playlists and even plugins!
+cmus has several features, such as track filtering, playlists and even plugins!

 To navigate between pages (such as playlist page, queue page, etc...), one can press a numeric key ranging from `1-7`.

 ```
-1 - Albums/Artists (media is sorted according to the album/artist they belong to)
+1 - Albums/Artists (tracks are sorted according to the album/artist they belong to)
-2 - Media Library (all media sorted by user criteria)
+2 - Media Library (all tracks are sorted by user criteria)
 3 - Playlists (self-explanatory)
 4 - Queue (where you can manage the queue)
-5 - Browser (the place where you add your media to cmus).
+5 - Browser (the place where you add your tracks to cmus).
-6 - Library Filters (filter media in your library according to your preferences)
+6 - Library Filters (filter tracks in your library according to your preferences)
-7 - Settings (you can bind actions, such as pausing/playing media to different keyboard shortcuts)
+7 - Settings (you can bind actions, such as pausing/playing tracjs to different keyboard shortcuts)
 ```

 # Adding media to your library.
-To add tracks to cmus, navigate to the browser view by pressing `5`, and go to the directory where your media is stored.
-Then press `a` to add media to your library.
+To add tracks to cmus, navigate to the browser view by pressing `5`, and go to the directory where you stored your tracks stop.
+Then press `a` to individually add each track to the playlist.

 Alternatively, type `:` then the command `add "path/to/folder"`.